OldManUmby/DungeonLegacy/docs/project/manuscript/01 Frontmatter/04 Introduction.md

 ***Percentile Dice (d100).*** This die type comprises two 10-sided dice of different colors or styles.
 One die represents the "tens" position, and the other represents the "ones" position, each designated beforehand (except during `advantage/disadvantage`).
 Rolled together, the dice will generate a percentile number from 01% to 99%, and a roll of "00" (double zeros) on the dice equals 100%.

 ***Dice Expressions.*** When multiples of the same die type (dice pools) are described in the text, the number of dice to roll will appear before the die type.
 For example, three 6-sided dice (d6) are written as *3d6*.
-Dice pools are often rolled and then tallied and may include a modifier, like *3d6+1*, where one is added to the tally.

 ***Always Round Down.*** Unless specified in the rules, when you divide or multiply any number, you will always round down, no matter the fraction; a minimum of 1 always applies.

+#### Modifiers

+Dice pools are often rolled and tallied and may include a modifier, like *3d6+1*, where one is added to the tally.

 #### Advantage